MEd in Management in a Quality Classroom:

 A Quality Schools Approach

-Graceland's accredited online university is very pleased to offer new online education degrees, including a Master's of Education degree specifically designed to address the importance of the quality schools concepts.
+Graceland's accredited online university is very pleased to offer new online education degrees, including a Master of Education specifically designed to address the importance of the quality schools concepts.
 When we survey teachers about the most pressing problems they face, class management is always at or near the top of the list.
-This is no surprise as class sizes get bigger and class populations become more diverse.
+This is no surprise, as class sizes get bigger and class populations become more diverse.

-This 30-hour, online Master's of Education focuses on best practices of effective classroom management in the context of a responsive approach to instruction.
-Program topics, learning experiences, and outcomes are based on the class management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the Quality Schools concepts of Dr. William Glasser.
+This 30-hour, online Master of Education focuses on best practices of effective classroom management in the context of a responsive approach to instruction.
+Program topics, learning experiences and outcomes are based on the class management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the quality schools concepts of Dr. William Glasser.

 This online classroom management program is open to all licensed K-12 teachers who are currently teaching in a classroom.
 It is entirely online with no residency requirements.

 Course content is presented in an online format through multi-learning modalities that includes viewing video of master teachers demonstrating course concepts and techniques, collaborating with your graduate faculty mentor and colleagues, and applying course content in your own teaching situation.
-This online Master's of Education program culminates in the creation of a professional portfolio that showcases your accomplishments and documents your proficiency in utilizing quality school strategies.
+This online Master of Education program culminates in the creation of a professional portfolio that showcases your accomplishments and documents your proficiency in utilizing quality school strategies.
 There are six start dates per year.

 Courses in our online classroom management program are listed below.
 Choose the Course Descriptions link in the right column to view complete descriptions for all courses